f4exb/sdrangel/plugins/channelrx/demodadsb/readme.md

 <h3>14: Display Flight All Paths</h3>

 Checking this button draws flight paths for all aircraft.

+<h3>ATC Mode</h3>

+When in ATC mode, the map will display callsign, alitude, ground speed and type for all aircraft.
+When unchecked, only callsign (or ICAO, until callsign is received) will be displayed.

 <h3>15: Download flight information for selected flight</h3>